-46-1 Definitions.
+Sec.
+84-1.
+Definitions.

-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this Chapter, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:

-Adjoining property owner means a person who holds solely or jointly a fee interest in property adjoining or contiguous to a sidewalk or who is purchasing such property under a land contract.
+Adjoining property owner means a person who solely or jointly holds an ownership interest in property adjoining or contiguous to a sidewalk or who is purchasing such property under a land contract.
 Where applicable, the term "adjoining property owner" shall include homeowners' associations and condominium associations.